 Achieving the Impossible:

-In 2015, MMM celebrates 30 years in obedience to God’s call to “love your neighbor as yourself.”
+MMM has operated over 30 years in obedience to God’s call to “love your neighbor as yourself.”
 We are blessed over and over again as we step out in faith to do the impossible.
 God meets us and helps us accomplish things that have never been done before.
 As we grow and move forward, we promise to:

 - Continue to step out in faith, going beyond what we can do for ourselves.